ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 [SKILL ON LEVEL UP]
-WARNING : CHEAT, DON'T USE IN NORMAL GAME.
+WARNING: CHEAT, DON'T USE IN NORMAL GAME.
 Change the number of Skills Points you receive when your character gains a level.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveSkillPerLevelUp=0		{0:Disabled; 1:Enabled}
 - SkillPerLevelUp=1			{0:no point gained;  3:three points gained)